 If the team determines there is a suspected disability, they must follow and complete the CSE referral process.
 If the student is eligible for special education services, the CSE will meet to develop an Individualized Education Plan (IEP).
-If the student is not eligible for special education services, the RtI team for intervention will make recommendations.
+If the student is not eligible for special education services, the Student Support Team will meet to review interventions and make recommendations.